 Finally, the day comes around, she walks into your office, and guess what?
-Only 50% of her color was retained and now you have to redo her brows all over again and hope for the best.
+Only 50% of her colour was retained and now you have to redo her brows all over again and hope for the best.
 We've all been there, and it's disappointing, to say the least.
-The truth is, microblading only yields very soft results and is usually not bold or defined enough for the average client.
+The truth is, microblading only yields very soft results and is usually not defined enough for many clients.

 Check out Brianna's eyebrows after blade and shade below!

-As a follow up to last month's "Blade & Shade" blog post, we wanted to expand on the topic further to bring you even more insights as to when it may be a good time to pick up your favorite Harmony Microblade + 19 Shader to finally create the gorgeous brows your clients want, get you busier, and to cut your procedure time in half.
+Following up on our "What is Blade & Shade?" blog post, we wanted to expand on the topic further to bring you even more insights as to when it may be a good time to pick up your favourite Tina Davies Microblade + 19 Shader to finally create the gorgeous brows your clients want, get you busier, and to cut your procedure time in half.

-Q. When Do I Shade?
+Q. When do I shade?

-1. When there is little to no real hair.
+Clients with little to no real hair.
 You'll want to create the look of density AND hair strokes to give the impact that is missing from the lack of hair.
 Oftentimes, this goal cannot be achieved by microbladed hair strokes alone.

 Q. Can I adjust my pressure to shade instead?

-Q. How do I properly dilute pigment?
+Q. How do I properly dilute pigment for manual shading?

-A. The general rule of thumb for diluting pigment is to dilute the pigment by at least 50%-80% with a shading solution to start.
+A. The general rule of thumb for diluting pigment is to dilute the pigment by at least 50%-80% with a shading solution to start for MANUAL shading.
+For machine shading, it is not necessary to dilute your pigment as you can control the level of saturation with your pressure, number of passes and needle configuration.

 This means the majority of your mixture will be shading solution, not pigment.
-Click below for some great shading solutions:

-This 50%-80% rule will vary depending on how much pigment you have used, the concentration of the pigment brand you use, and your cup size.
-Therefore, the amount of dilution cannot be quantified by a specific amount of drops.
-To be on the safe side, it is recommended to dilute the pigment at a higher percentage allowing you to build to your desired outcome.
-High dilution is especially necessary when working at the tails of the brows where the skin is at it's thinnest.
+This 50%-80% rule will vary depending on how much pigment you have used, the concentration, and your cup size. i.e. 8 drops shading solution, 2 drops pigment.
+Be sure to mix with a pigment mixer.
+It is recommended to dilute the pigment at a higher percentage to allow you to build to your desired outcome.
+High dilution is especially necessary when working at the tails of the brows where the skin is at its thinnest.

-Q. Why Dilute by 50 to 80 Percent?
+Q. Why dilute by 50 to 80 percent?

 Q. How do I use the 19 Shader?

-A. The 19 Shader is an angled needle, shaped in a round formation is to be used in a flicking or stippling movement, unlike the microblading motion of dragging along the skin.
+A. The 19 Shader is an angled needle, shaped in a round formation, it is to be used in a flicking or stippling movement, unlike the microblading motion of dragging along the skin.
 However, the technique is the same as other microblades in the sense that it must still penetrate into the dermis in order for the skin to retain the pigment.

 Q. Is diluted pigment messy?

-Lucky for all you artists, we've got you covered with everything you need to master Blade & Shade!
+Get started with the right tools, we've got you covered with everything you need to master Blade & Shade!